caddyserver/website/src/docs/markdown/command-line.md

 ### `caddy adapt`

 <pre><code class="cmd bash">caddy adapt
-	--config &lt;path&gt;
+	[--config &lt;path&gt;]
 	[--adapter &lt;name&gt;]
 	[--pretty]
 	[--validate]</code></pre>

 Adapts a configuration to Caddy's native JSON config structure and writes the output to stdout, along with any warnings to stderr, then exits.

 `--config` is the path to the config file.
-If blank, will default to `Caddyfile` in current directory if it exists; otherwise, this flag is required.
+If omitted, assumes `Caddyfile` in current directory if it exists; otherwise, this flag is required.

 `--adapter` specifies the config adapter to use; default is `caddyfile`.